microsoft/Web-Dev-For-Beginners/8-code-editor/1-using-a-code-editor/README.md

 ### 3. Manage Extensions
 After installing and using your extension, vscode.dev offers options to manage your extension based on different needs.
 For example, you may choose to:
+- **Disable:**  _(You temporarily disable an extension when you no longer need it but don't want to uninstall it completely)_

-- **Disable:** Select installed extension on the expanded activity bar > click the Gear icon > select 'Disable' or 'Disable (Workspace)' **OR** Open the extension on the code area and click the blue Disable button.
+    Select the installed extension on the expanded activity bar > click the Gear icon > select 'Disable' or 'Disable (Workspace)' **OR** Open the extension on the code area and click the blue Disable button.

-    _(You temporarily disable an extension when you no longer need it but don't want to uninstall it completely)_
 - **Uninstall:** Select installed extension on the expanded activity bar > click the Gear icon > select 'Uninstall' **OR** Open the extension on the code area and click the blue Uninstall button.

-## Editing and updating

 ---

+## Assignment
+Check out how you can **create a resume website using vscode.dev**

 ## 🚀 Challenge